VirtCode/SmartMouse/README.md

 ## Debug Environment
 To debug this app or to navigate its source code conveniently, you may clone this repository and open the Gradle project in Android Studio or another IDE.

-## Note
-This project is part of a matura paper.